-Paddy Donovan backs newcomer Cian Hedderman to challenge King Kane Tucker - Irish Boxing
+Paddy Donovan backs newcomer Kian Hedderman to challenge King Kane Tucker - Irish Boxing

 The two-fight amateur novice shares the historic South Circular Road ring with a genuine Paris 2024 hope whose medal collection has long since outgrown his mantlepiece.

-Kane Tucker versus Cian Hedderman in the 86kg Under-22 Championship quarter-final is not the most eagerly anticipated of this weekend’s many contests – but is one of those intriguing, even wholesome fights that only underage amateur boxing can throw up.
+Kane Tucker versus Kian Hedderman in the 86kg Under-22 Championship quarter-final is not the most eagerly anticipated of this weekend’s many contests – but is one of those intriguing, even wholesome fights that only underage amateur boxing can throw up.

 Tucker, a perennial Irish underage champion, Senior international, Commonwealth Youth silver medal winner and European Schoolboys bronze medalist faces Hedderman, a fighter who missed the under-18 limit by a week and steps through the Stadium ropes with just two Celtic Box Cup fights in his pink book.